PUD Energy Storage Program

 Background/Why Energy Storage?

 The PUD has installed the first two battery systems as part of a multi-year program aimed at transforming the marketplace and how utilities manage grid operations.
 These battery storage systems are the first to be built using the cutting-edge Modular Energy Storage Architecture (MESA).
-The first two batteries are located at a utility substation near the PUD’s operations center.
+The first set of lithium batteries is located at a utility substation near the PUD’s operations center.
+A second system, a set of vanadium flow batteries, was installed in early 2017.
 The installations are designed to improve reliability and the integration of renewable energy sources, which are rapidly growing in the Pacific Northwest.